Steffy29/Ionic2Beers/README.md

         └── tslint.json

-Inside  the project folder there are 8 sub-folders: `app`, `hooks`, `node_modules`, `platforms`, `plugins`, `resources`, `typings` and `www`.
+Inside  the project folder there are 8 sub-folders: `hooks`, `node_modules`, `platforms`, `plugins`, `resources`, `src`, `typings` and `www`.
 The application source code resides in the `app` folder.
 Application code is written using Angular2 and Typescript.

-Inside the `src` folder is a file called `index.html` which has the default application code.
+Inside the `src/app` folder is a file called `index.html` which has the default application code.
 Finally `app/app.ts` contains the code to start the application with the defined modules.

 ## Designing the app